 Don’t think this amazing Pretzel Roll Stuffing with Pine Nuts should only be made for Thanksgiving.
 After your first bite, you’ll be looking for reasons to make it all year long!

-When you’re looking to serve a stuffing that has an amazing twist on flavor, and is an unusual yet delicious diversion from the norm, Pretzel Roll Stuffing with Pine Nuts will be a huge hit at your next family gathering or celebration.
+When you’re looking to serve a stuffing that has an amazing twist on flavor and is an unusual yet delicious diversion from the norm, Pretzel Roll Stuffing with Pine Nuts will be a huge hit at your next family gathering or celebration.

 I’ve always been all about the pretzel.
 Whether it’s a soft, warm pretzel that’s been slathered with yellow mustard, or a large, fragrant, yeasty pretzel bun, which elevates a delicious burger from good, to great!
 It’s always the pretzel that makes things memorable.
 Always.

-It only seems fitting then, as I was strolling the bread aisle of the grocery store purchasing pretzel buns for a burger idea I’d had, when it struck me like a bolt of lightening!
+It only seems fitting then, as I was strolling the bread aisle of the grocery store purchasing pretzel buns for a burger idea I’d had when it struck me like a bolt of lightning!
 Why not take a traditional bread cube or cornbread stuffing recipe and kick up the flavor to epic proportions using pretzel buns?!
 The result is my Pretzel Roll Stuffing with Pine Nut recipe that will (should) become your go-to stuffing recipe when you’re looking to shake things up a bit, and go from boring to brilliant any time of the year!

 Apart from the pretzel rolls in this recipe, the thing I love best about it is the light buttery flavor and crunch that the pine nuts impart.
 If you’ve never tried a pine nut (pignolia nut), you’re in for a real treat.
 While they may be small in size, they’re packed with a ton of big flavor.
 Pine nuts are high in magnesium, vitamin E, vitamin K, and they’re a good source of monounsaturated fat.
 However, pine nuts are not the cheapest nut on the shelf, and they may not be as easily accessible as other nuts found on the grocery store shelves.